cockroachdb/docs/src/current/cockroachcloud/export-logs-advanced.md

 Perform the following steps to enable log export from your CockroachDB {{ site.data.products.advanced }} cluster to Amazon CloudWatch.

 1. Create the desired target Amazon CloudWatch log group by following the [Create a log group in CloudWatch logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html#Create-Log-Group) instructions.
 If you already have a log group created, you can skip this step.
-To send logs to more than one target log group, refer to the custom configuration option in step 8 below.
+To send logs to more than one target log group, refer to the custom configuration option in step 8.

 1. Find your CockroachDB {{ site.data.products.advanced }} cluster ID: